-The Hazen Williams formula is an empirical equation and has long been used for calculating the friction loss in pipework for water based fire sprinkler protection systems.
-This equation uses the coefficient C to specify the pipes roughness, which is not based on a function of the Reynolds number, as in other pressure loss equations.
+The Hazen Williams equation is an empirical equation and has long been used for calculating the friction loss in pipework for water-based fire sprinkler protection systems.
+This equation uses the coefficient C to specify the roughness of the pipe, which is not based on a function of the Reynolds number, as in other pressure loss equations.
 This however has the disadvantage that the equation can only be used when water is flowing within the 'turbulent' flow range.
-If the system is outside the normal pressure and flow range or the system is to use additives, or will be subject to unusual temperature conditions then the Darcy Weisbach equation may be more appropriate.
+If the system is outside the normal pressure and flow range or the system is to use additives or will be subject to unusual temperature conditions then the Darcy Weisbach equation may be more appropriate.

-Gardner Williams and Allen Hazen first started there Experimentation in the early part of the 20th century.
-They began to record the friction loss through pipe in numerous experimentations in their studies resulted in the development of a empirical formula which we know today as the Hazen- Williams formula.
+Gardner Williams and Allen Hazen first started their Experimentation in the early part of the 20th century.
+They began to record the friction loss through a pipe in numerous experimentations in their studies resulted in the development of an empirical formula which we know today as the Hazen- Williams formula.
 The formula along with a series of friction loss tables computed from the formula was published in 1903.

-The Hazen Williams formula has the advantage of been simple to calculate by using a scientific calculator where as the Darcy Weisbach equation requires the use 'f' friction factor and this can only be calculated by an number of iterations as 'f' is on both sides of the equation.
+The Hazen Williams formula has the advantage of being simple to calculate by using a scientific calculator whereas the Darcy Weisbach equation requires the use 'f' friction factor and this can only be calculated by a number of iterations as 'f' is on both sides of the equation.
 You can use a Moody diagram to find the value of 'f' however this is both time consuming and almost certainly not an inaccurate method.

-The Hazen William formula has now become adopted through the world as the pressure loss formula to use for the hydraulic design of fire sprinkler systems and in almost all cases the use of the hazen william formula will provide adequate answers.
-The Hazen William formula can also be used for the calculation of water mist systems where the system pressure does not exceed 12 bar (low pressure water mist systems) or the water velocity does not exceed 7.6 m/s and the minimum pipe size is 20mm in the case of intermediate and high pressure water mist systems.
+The Hazen William formula has now become adopted throughout the world as the pressure loss formula to use for the hydraulic design of fire sprinkler systems and in almost all cases the use of the Hazen William formula will provide adequate answers.
+The Hazen William formula can also be used for the calculation of water mist systems where the system pressure does not exceed 12 bar (low-pressure water mist systems) or the water velocity does not exceed 7.6 m/s and the minimum pipe size is 20mm in the case of intermediate and high-pressure water mist systems.

-You can use Canute Hcalc hydraulic calculator to visually explore the relationship between the flow, pipe diameter and the pipe c-factor in the Hazen Williams formula which will give you a good understanding of the formula.
-The Hcalc software is free to download and use.
+You can use Canute Hcalc hydraulic calculator or our online Hazen Williams calculator to visually explore the relationship between the flow, pipe diameter and the pipe C-Factor in the Hazen Williams formula which will give you a good understanding of the formula our Hcalc software is free for you to download and use.

 p = pressure loss in bar per meter